ryokbys/nap-doc/docs/force_fields/DNN.md

     2    W   W   -0.700
     ...

 - 1st line -- *number of speceis* and *number of descriptors*.
 - The following lines have each descriptor information, the 1st entry is the type of descriptor, 2nd and 3rd are species of interaction pair, from the 4th to the end are parameters of the descriptor.
 The number of parameters depend on the type of descriptor.
+- The descriptor type defined by a number is as follows, where the types less than 100 are two-body, and greater or equal to 100 are three-body.

+    - `1` : Gaussian
+    - `2` : cosine
+    - `3` : polynomial
+    - `4` : Morse type
+    - `101` : angular-type1 (SW-type, not including fc(rjk))
+    - `102` : angular-type2 (BP symmetry-function type, including fc(rjk))

 ### Chebyshev polynomial as a descriptor